Skip to content

 society discover http://server:8001

-Fetches the agent card from /.well-known/agent.json, displays it, and optionally adds it to the registry with a transport config you choose.
+Fetches the agent card from /.well-known/agent-card.json (or the legacy /.well-known/agent.json), displays it, and optionally adds it to the registry with a transport config you choose.

 Start an MCP server on stdio.